 - How can businesses prepare for a pandemic?

-- Seasonal influenza happens on an annual basis during the cold half of the year throughout the world, typically causing local outbreaks of influenza A and B. Canadians are infected by these different strains at various times during their life.
+- Seasonal influenza happens on an annual basis during the cold half of the year throughout the world, typically causing local outbreaks of influenza A and B.

 - In North America, seasonal influenza usually affects people between November and April.